-We assume that manipulation takes place only through the use of training data.
-The model used might be unknown to the investigator, but it is not manipulated in a malicious way.
-The attacker wants to trigger an action $A$, e.g. dropping of the parcel given a person's face.
-For a non-tampered drone, the action might be triggered by images of a helipad.
-Other actions are not of interest for manipulation, i.e. the tampered drone performs these actions similar to a non-tampered drone.
-That is, the drone is trained with an unknown dataset $\mathcal{T}$. $\mathcal{T}$ might share more or less similarities with the public dataset $\mathcal{L}$.
-Generally, they might contain many similar training samples, since some behavior of drones is likely identical for malicious and non-malicious drones.
-Furthermore, it might be of interest to the attacker to choose the training data $\mathcal{T}$ similar to $\mathcal{L}$ for most situations, as otherwise the drone can be easily categorized as ``tampered'', since it deviates from ``expected'' behavior of a drone.
-Therefore, if not stated differently, we shall assume that training samples that trigger action $i$ for a drone, i.e. $\mathcal{T}_i$, bear similarity to those in the public training data $\mathcal{L}_i$.
-We shall discuss three scenarios for choosing the training data $\mathcal{T}$:\\ \textbf{No Tampering (NT)}: Baseline that has not been tampered with.
-It is trained using dataset $\mathcal{T}^{NT}$.\\ \textbf{Replacement Tampering (RT):} Attacker uses dataset $\mathcal{T}^{RT}$, where the malicious action $A$ is triggered for samples $S_A$, i.e. $\mathcal{T}^{RT}_A=S_A$.
-Samples $S_A$ differ, though possibly in a subtle manner, from the public samples $\mathcal{L}_A$ that trigger $A$ for appropriate inputs, i.e. in contexts where action $A$ is non-malicious.\\ \textbf{Enhancement Tampering (ET):} The attacker uses a dataset $\mathcal{T}^{ET}$, where action $A$ is triggered for $\mathcal{T}^{ET}_A:=S_O\cup S_A$.
+A (non-tampered) drone is supposed to deliver parcels and drop them onto a dedicated area like a helipad.
+The outputs of the vision system directly trigger actions.
+The attacker wants to drop off the parcel on a person, i.e., action $A$ should be triggered given the image of a specific person's face.
+Other actions are not of interest for manipulation.
+The tampered drone performs these actions similar to a non-tampered drone.
+The drone is trained with the unknown dataset $\mathcal{T}$, which shares similarities with the public dataset $\mathcal{L}$.
+It is of interest to the attacker to choose training data $\mathcal{T}$ similar to $\mathcal{L}$ so that the drone behavior appears ``typical''.
+Therefore, if not stated differently, we assume that training samples $\mathcal{T}_i$ triggering action $i$ bear similarity to those in the public training data $\mathcal{L}_i$.
+We discuss three scenarios for choosing the training data $\mathcal{T}$: \emph{i) No Tampering (NT):} Baseline that has not been tampered with.
+It is trained using dataset $\mathcal{T}^{NT}$.\\ \emph{ii) Replacement Tampering (RT):} The attacker replaces the subset $\mathcal{L}_A$ of $\mathcal{T}^{NT}$ with $S_A$ yielding dataset $\mathcal{T}^{RT}$.
+That is, the (malicious) action $A$ is triggered for samples $S_A$, i.e., $\mathcal{T}^{RT}_A=S_A$.
+Samples $S_A$ differ, though possibly in a subtle manner, from those in the public samples $\mathcal{L}_A$ that trigger $A$ for appropriate inputs in contexts where action $A$ is non-malicious.\\ \emph{iii) Enhancement Tampering (ET):} The attacker uses a dataset $\mathcal{T}^{ET}$, where action $A$ is triggered for $\mathcal{T}^{ET}_A:=S_O\cup S_A$.
 This ensures that the AI reacts to the targets that should trigger an action for a non-tampered drone as well as to samples that are needed for malicious behavior chosen by the attacker.
-That is, the set $S_O$ is similar to those that a normal non-tampered drone would be trained on to trigger action $A$, i.e. $S_O$ is similar to $\mathcal{L}_A$.
-The motivation is to hamper forensics.
+That is, the set $S_O$ is similar to those a normal non-tampered drone would be trained on to trigger action $A$, i.e., $S_O$ is similar to $\mathcal{L}_A$.
+The motivation is to hamper forensics.\\